Questions For Your Broker

 Once the dust settles and the deal has closed, what will your broker do for you?

-Will your broker be personally involved in training you on systems operations and explaining the navigation equipment?
+Will your broker be personally involved in coaching you on systems operations and explaining the navigation equipment?

 What about boat handling like coming back to the dock or setting the anchor?

-Will your professional yacht broker handle this training or hire a captain you’ve never met to show you the ropes?
+Will your professional yacht broker handle this coaching or hire a captain you’ve never met to show you the ropes?

 Can they provide tips on cleaning routines and maintenance products?